Healthedata1/Flask-PL/pages/additional-data.md

 }
 ~~~

->Should this be part of the basic Patient list API - e.g., Servers SHALL/SHOULD/MAY Support?
+Should this be part of the basic Patient list API - e.g., Servers SHALL/SHOULD/MAY Support?

->
->Server Success Criteria: The client bundles the Observation GET requests in a request Bundle, sending a minimum number of GET requests to the server.
+Server Success Criteria: The client bundles the Observation GET requests in a request Bundle, sending a minimum number of GET requests to the server.

->
->The server SHALL return a Bundle with type set to batch-response that contains the request resource for each entry in the  batch request, in the same order, with the outcome of processing the entry.
+The server SHALL return a Bundle with type set to batch-response that contains the request resource for each entry in the  batch request, in the same order, with the outcome of processing the entry.

->
->Client Success Criteria: The request bundle is properly prepared, minimizing GET operations against the server.
+Client Success Criteria: The request bundle is properly prepared, minimizing GET operations against the server.
 All fetched 'extra details' are then also processes them e.g.,displayed in HTML.
-> <a href="/fetch-more?batch=true" class="btn btn-primary active" role="button" aria-pressed="true">Click Here to Fetch Additional Data for *All* Patients Using the Batch Functionality: `POST [base]....`</a>
+ <a href="/fetch-more?batch=true" class="btn btn-primary active" role="button" aria-pressed="true">Step 1: Click Here to Fetch Additional Data for *All* Patients Using the Batch Functionality</a>

+{% with collapse_id="batch_collapse" %}{% include "collapse.html" %}{% endwith %}

+<a id="include"></a>
 #### 3.2 - Using _include:

 Support _include for Group so that the Patient resource attributes such as Name, Age, DOB, Gender, Height, Weight, etc can be fetched in a single interaction (this is functionally akin to using the `_list` parameter)

 `GET [base]/Group/1234&_include=Group:member`